mathurravi23/ChatApp/README.md

 npm run dev
 ```

 Vite will now start the application under `http://localhost:8080`.
+You can modify the port by updating [Vite configuration file](vite.config.js).